Aashima02/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 # -SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS
-## Aim:
+## AIM:
-To write a python program to find a solution to a system of linear equations.
+To write a python program to find a solution of a system of linear equations.

-## Equipment’s required:
+## EQUIPMENT'S REQUIRED:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

-## Algorithm:
+## ALGORITHM:
 ### Step 1:
 Import the numpy module to use the built-in functions for calculation
 ### Step 2: